nashpaz123/noTrafficKeycloak/README.md

 - Generate self-signed TLS certificates
 - Deploy Keycloak as an internal service (ClusterIP)
 - Deploy Nginx reverse proxy with TLS termination
-- Expose Nginx via NodePort (ports 30080 for HTTP, 30443 for HTTPS)
+- Expose Nginx via LoadBalancer (accessible on ports 80 and 443 via minikube tunnel)

 The deployment may take a few minutes for all pods to be ready.